grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 <!--

-you tell the Account IQ in the beginning of the operation which number of accounts to operate on.
+you tell Account IQ in the beginning of the operation which number of accounts to operate on.

-The account IQ system only has a segment definition, and during the operation it looks into all the accounts that fit that segments.
+Account IQ system only has a segment definition, and during the operation it looks into all the accounts that fit that segments.

 the number of accounts in segment is not limited, the accounts that fall under defined segment metrics will be part of the segment, and the no of accounts will change continuously, as there are no specific limitations - like an evaluation period in the past.When the segment is defined (which in this example is, subscriber accounts of MVPD 'C' who are viewing the channel 'N Sports' that have a sharing score above 80 and are using 10 different IPs) and we also identified a time period to evaluate a segment.
 This identifies X number of accounts as sample (for example 5000).
 How many devices they are using?
 It identifies x-number of accounts (5000)...a very specific set of users that meet this criteria.